Ketosis and Ketogenic Diets – How To!

 The campaign is also highlighting the stories of 6 individuals affected by diabetes, including an entrepreneur trying to juggle her hectic career and manage her diabetes, a man who cares for his elderly mother with type 2 diabetes, and a woman who has lived with type 1 diabetes for 2 decades and spent 10 years looking for a physician who would help her have a healthy pregnancy.

 While November is observed as National Diabetes Month in America, the disease is also recognized worldwide with World Diabetes Day, which falls on November 14 every year.
-This year’s theme had been Eyes on Diabetes, which focused on improving the early diagnosis of type 2 diabetes and reducing the risk of severe complications, such as diabetic retinopathy, which can lead to vision impairment and blindness.
+This year’s theme was Eyes on Diabetes, which focused on improving the early diagnosis of type 2 diabetes and reducing the risk of severe complications, such as diabetic retinopathy, which can lead to vision impairment and blindness.

 According to the International Diabetes Federation, it is estimated that 1 in 10 adults worldwide will have diabetes by 2040.
 Currently, half of the people with diabetes don’t know they have it, which makes them particularly susceptible to complications that arise from having untreated diabetes.
 In many countries, diabetes is the leading cause of blindness, cardiovascular disease, kidney failure, and lower-limb amputation.